gvwilson/thirdbit/src/fiction/iffy/index.md

 A pebble bounced off the boulder.

 Edson let his breath out in a long whoosh.
-"I know cross-country ain't your thing," he started.
+"I know hikin' ain't your thing," he started.

 "It ain't that,"